daniel-abbott/ShooterGameProject/README.md

 # ShooterGameProject
 A simple twin-stick shooter, going for an Alien Breed type of gameplay and atmosphere, with some nice lighting and field-of-sight effects.

-Requires Godot v3.0.4-stable or higher (will probably be on 3.0.5 soon).
+Requires Godot v3.0.4-stable or higher (3.0.6-stable recommended).

 ## Controls
 Best played with a controller, as this is a twin-stick shooter.
 Mouse+keyboard controls should be implemented sometime as well.